-Students dropping or withdrawing from one (1) or all courses are subject to the University's tuition/fee refund policy, found on page 24.
+Students dropping or withdrawing from one (1) or all courses are subject to the University's tuition/fee refund policy, found on page 26.

-A student may not utilize the online student portal to withdraw from his or her final/last course of any semester.
-Instead, the student must see his or her academic advisor to complete a withdrawal form.
+A student may not utilize the online student portal to withdraw from their final/last course of any semester.
+Instead, the student must see their academic advisor to complete a withdrawal form.